Unity-Technologies/UnityRenderStreaming/Packages/com.unity.template.renderstreaming/Documentation~/en/tutorial_EN.md

 - com.unity.webrtc.tgz
 - com.unity.template.renderstreaming.tgz

-Put the packages in a designated folder in order to use them as a project template.
+Put the packages in a dedicated folder in order to use them as a project template.

 ### Project Template (Experimental)

-The project template can be set as a template when creating a new Unity project.
+The project template can be selected as a template when creating a new Unity project.

 <img src="../images/template_in_unityhub.png" width=600 align=center>